thatlr/Delphi-StackTrace/README.md

 - Compile all source files with {$StackFrames on}.
 It is not strictly required but gives better stacktraces.
 - In the Delphi Project options, under "Linking", set "Map File" to "Detailed".
-- Under "Build Events", "Post-Build", add this command: map2pdb.exe  "$(OUTPUTDIR)\$(PROJECTNAME).map"
+- Under "Build Events", "Post-Build", add this command: map2pdb.exe  "-include:0001;0002"  "$(OUTPUTDIR)\$(OUTPUTNAME).map"

-  You may want to use map2pdb with some filters, as the PDBs gets very large, especially on 64bit.
+  You may want to use map2pdb with additional filters, as the PDBs gets very large, especially on 64bit.
 - Ship the PDB files together with the EXEs and DLLs, by putting them in the same directory.

 Please note: